microsoft/dotnet/releases/UWP/net-native2.0/README.md

 #### Quality fixes
 - Fixes an issue when building UWP apps that target RS3 and reference the Microsoft Store Services SDK and Microsoft Advertising SDK or Store Engagement SDK [514498]
-- Fixes Crashes due to an error in the compiler's garbage collection reporting (affects ARM apps built with .NET Native) [507618]
+- Fixes crashes due to an error in the compiler's garbage collection reporting (affects ARM apps built with .NET Native) [507618]
-- Improves performance for creating new New UWP Projects.
+- Improves performance for creating new UWP Projects.
 [512775]
 - Fixes issues that enable Windows Application Packaging (Centennial) projects publishing scenarios [521438]
 - Enables a P/Invoke feature for WindowsSDK Store in RS3 [518300]